MUSIC DISCOVERY – that's the theme this year. It's personal.

 Chair: Ellinor Andersson - Electric Hydra, SE

 15.30 - FEELING LOST?
-GOOD @ GRUNDEN GRAND BAZAR
+GOOD @ GRUNDEN GRAND BAZaAR

 Forget everything — no maps apply